Arrival at School

 Travel to and from school

 Parking is very tight on Mosley Road and parents and carers are not permitted to drive onto school grounds.
-Please don't park on the white lines outside the school gates and turn off the engine.
-It would be safer for you to park further down Mosley Rd, on Compton Road or on Green Lane.
+Please don't park on the white lines outside the school gates and turn off the engine while you wait.
+It would be safer for you to park further down Mosley Road, on Compton Road or on Green Lane.
 Preferably, we would encourage all our children and parents to walk, cycle or scoot to school where they can.
 We have a bike and scooter rack in school.

 School Meals Dinner menus are usually issued twice yearly by DCC.
 Children may choose school lunches or to bring lunch from home and we also offer ‘flexi-dining’ where children can choose to have a school lunch on certain days only.
 As well as the main choice, a vegetarian option, jacket potatoes or sandwiches are also available.
 Any special dietary requirements can be catered for (a medical form will need to be completed if required).
 If your child brings a packed lunch from home we ask that no nuts/nut products are included, as we have children in school with a nut allergy.
 The class teacher will ask children at morning registration whether they will be having a school lunch each day.

 School meals for children are currently £2.10 per day / £10.50 per week.
 You can also pay termly if you wish.
 We recommend payment through ParentPay or alternatively by cash or cheque made payable to DCC.
 Please ensure any monies are sent in an envelope marked clearly with your child’s name, class, amount enclosed and what it is for.